ChronicDiseaseEpi/TableTidierOutputs/README.md

 intersted in we can search.
 We can search either using a concept ID or string.

-First we can search for a string, in this case age.
+First we can search for a string, in this case blood pressure.
 The search is a regular expression search so is by default case sensitive.

 ``` r
 res <- SearchConcepts(clctn$TID12078, cutext = "pressure")